jgaa/doc/readme.md

 # Compiling libraries under Windows

 To save time, I use default settings for common libraries in my cmake files.
-Here are sone motes to myself about how to compile these libraries to their (my) default locations
+Here are some motes to myself about how to compile these libraries to their (my) default locations

 ## OpenSSL